justojs/justo-inline-assert/README.md

 ### same() and notSame()

-Checks whether two values are the same:
+Check whether two values are the same:

 ```
 same(one, two) : boolean